Posted September 27, 2022

 After changing to a C Corp, the business must follow the corporate laws in the state where it’s registered.

-Changing from C Corp to LLC
+Changing from C Corporation to LLC

 States That Allow Statutory Conversion Filings